 On 27th June 2014 the play was performed as a blocked script-in-hand performance at The Headgate Theatre Colchester, filmed by four cameras

 On 28th Nov 2014 an edited 2 hour recording of the Headgate Theatre performance was released on DVD.
 This includes the 10 minute short film shot on location at Glemham Hall, Suffolk, and the duet “Blue Briny Sea” shot on location at Chawton House Library.

 Also released on 28th Nov was a 40 min Documentary shot at Chawton Cottage, Chawton House Library, Steventon, Selborne, Wyards Farmhouse Alton, Oakley Hall, Knowl Hill and Bray that tells of the writing of Sanditon by Austen, Lefory and Chris Brindle, and the writing of the first biography of Jane Austen by her nephew, James Edward Austen Leigh.
 The Documentary has music by American composer Amanda Jacobs performed on the histroric pianos at Chawton Cottage and Chawton House Library.

-A 2 DVD set of the Documentary and the Film-of-the-Play of Sanditon is now available on Amazon.
-Buy Now
+The 2 DVD set of the Documentary and the Film-of-the-Play of Sanditon representing Chris’s solution to how the novel should end remains available on Amazon.

 Having written the lyrics to “Blue Briny Sea” Chris kept on writing.
 The musical “Auditions” arrived in 2015 re-written as “Guardian Angels” in 2016, containing the novely YouTube hit “Holiday In Harwich”.
 2017 saw an even bigger YouTube hit in “Felixstowe” and the commencement of writing of a Latin Dance Musical, “La Vida Loca”.